Social media: HR guide

 Networking sites and client connections

-Connections on networking sites, such as LinkedIn, who are the employer’s clients could, arguably, be their property.
-Messaging or posting to these connections after the employee has departed the business could breach client non-solicitation restrictions.
-Even updating a profile on such a site could amount to soliciting a client.
+If after the employee has departed the business they message or post on networking sites, such as LinkedIn, to connections who are the employer’s clients, they could be breaching client non-solicitation restrictions.
+Even updating a profile on such a site might arguably amount to soliciting a client.

 This guide is intended for guidance only and should not be relied upon for specific advice.